 Dean is from Plainfield, Illinois, about 40 miles southwest of Chicago, although he’ll admit that Nebraska is home too.
-“I've always considered Nebraska home,” Dean said recently.
+“I've always considered Nebraska home,” Dean said upon his return to Lincoln.
 Because of the close proximity to Chicago, Dean’s dad took him to the Cubs games at Wrigley Field.
 Dean later was able to treat his dad to a private tour of Wrigley Field, including meeting the legendary and Hall of Fame announcer Harry Caray.
 From the age of six, Dean was destined to become a meteorologist.
 “The “Blizzard of 1979” in Chicago really peaked my interest in weather”, Dean recalls.

 He’s always watching the weather, but when he’s not at work, you can find him working out, golfing, playing tennis, camping and/or biking.
 If it’s outdoors, he’s up for it.
 He is also a Big Red fan and fan of Chicago sports teams, except the White Sox, of course.
 No true Cubs fan would ever cheer for the Sox.

 Dean is Channel 8 Eyewitness News’ Chief Meteorologist and you can watch his forecasts weeknights during the 5, 6 and 10PM newscasts.